 What Do You Need/Want to See?

-- Resolution — A typical analog camera captures around 0.4MP (megapixels).
+- Resolution — An analog camera captures around 0.4MP (megapixels).
 In contrast, digital IP camera resolutions start at 1.0MP (720p).
 They are also available in, 1.3MP (960p), 2MP (1080p), 3/5/8MP (4K UHD), and 12/33MP (8K UHD).
-All vastly sharper than standard analog resolution.
+All are sharper than the usual analog resolution.

-- Cost savings — IP cameras can use the same coax cabling as traditionally powered cameras or run off of cost-effective Power over Ethernet (PoE).
+- Cost savings — IP cameras can use the same cabling as traditionally powered cameras or run off of cost-effective Power over Ethernet (PoE).